 \subsection{Descending to finite groups}

-Aschbacher \cite{Asc} classified the maximal subgroups of the finite classical groups, dividing them into nine classes, denoted by $\ca C_1, \ldots, \ca C_8, \ca S$.
-We refer the reader to \cite{KL} for the detailed description of the first eight classes.
+Aschbacher \cite{Asc} described the core-free maximal subgroups of the finite almost simple classical groups, dividing them into nine classes, denoted by $\ca C_1, \ldots, \ca C_8, \ca S$.
+We refer the reader to \cite{KL} for a detailed description of the first eight classes.
 (Although in the present paper this does not make any difference, we remark that classes in \cite{Asc} and classes in \cite{KL} differ slightly; we take \cite{KL} as a reference, modulo the change explained in Convention \ref{convention_aschbacher}, below.)